Real-Time Location Tracking for Field Teams

 The bigger return is better sales discipline

 A visible field motion gives managers a standard for what good looks like.
-New reps ramp faster because the expected pace, coverage, and stop quality are clear.
-Weak reps lose the ability to hide behind vague activity updates.
-Strong reps get recognized for real execution instead of self-promotion.
+New reps ramp faster; weak reps can’t hide behind vague activity updates; strong reps gain recognition for real execution.
+It also improves forecasting when field activity links to outcomes.

 Build the ROI case like an operator

-Keep the message blunt.
-“We are paying for wasted travel, weak field execution, and low accountability.
+Go into budget discussions with a before/after operating model.
+Baseline the current mess, track behavior change, and tie it to business outcomes.
+“We’re paying for wasted travel, weak field execution, and low accountability.
 This system gives managers proof, speed, and control.”

 Your Vendor Comparison Checklist

-By the time you're talking to vendors, you should stop acting like a shopper and start acting like an operator.
-Most demos are rehearsed to hide weak reporting, clunky adoption, and shallow management controls.
+When you’re talking to vendors, stop acting like a shopper and start acting like an operator.
+Ask hard questions and demand real demonstrations of impact.

 The questions that expose fluff

-- Show me manager speed: How does a frontline manager identify an underperforming rep in three clicks or less?
+- Show me manager speed: How quickly can a frontline manager identify an underperforming rep?

-- Show me route reality: Can I compare assigned routes against actual movement without exporting data into another tool?
+- Show me route reality: Can I compare assigned routes against actual movement without exporting data?

 - Show me adoption simplicity: What does the rep do at each stop?
-If it takes too many taps, usage will fall apart.
+If it takes too many taps, adoption will fail.

-- Show me exception handling: How are missed check-ins, inactivity, and route deviations surfaced in real time?
+- Show me exception handling: How are missed check-ins and deviations surfaced in real time?

-- Show me reporting depth: Can I separate territory problems from rep problems with the reports you provide?
+- Show me reporting depth: Can I separate territory problems from rep problems?

-- Show me CRM integration: What field activity syncs automatically, and what still depends on manual entry?
+- Show me CRM integration: What field activity syncs automatically?

-- Show me support: Who helps with rollout, policy setup, and manager training after the contract is signed?
+- Show me support: Who helps with rollout, policy setup, and manager training after signing?

 What good answers sound like

 Good vendors answer directly and demonstrate the workflow live.
-Weak vendors hide behind roadmaps, custom development promises, or generic statements about flexibility.
+Weak vendors hide behind roadmaps or generic promises.
+You’re buying faster managerial control over a field team, not just software access.

 Pick the partner that helps your managers inspect execution, not the one with the prettiest homepage.

-If you're serious about running a field team with tighter discipline, better route control, and clearer visibility into rep performance, take a hard look at OnRoute.
-It's built for outside field operations that need live GPS tracking, route management, check-ins, and reporting tied to real execution, not just a map full of dots.
+If you’re serious about running a field team with tighter discipline, better route control, and clearer visibility into rep performance, consider OnRoute as a solution with real GPS tracking, route management, check‑ins, and reporting aligned to execution, not just a map of dots.
+Learn more about OnRoute.